-Parenting is quite a challenge for single mothers, both socially and economically — particularly those with lower incomes.
+Parenting can be quite a challenge for single mothers, both socially and economically — particularly those with lower incomes.

 The entire responsibility of raising their children on their own is often too overwhelming.
 For many, each paycheck is about survival for herself and her family.

 It’s without doubt that many of these families — even during the best of times, need public assistance to stay afloat.

 Good thing is, the state of Minnesota recognizes their plight and is offering the much needed financial assistance.

-Minnesota Family Investment Program, or MFIP, is the state’s welfare reform program for helping low-income families with children move out of poverty through work.
-The goal is to encourage work, reduce dependence on public assistance, and reduce poverty.
+Minnesota Family Investment Program, or MFIP, is the state’s welfare reform program for helping low-income families with children reduce dependence on public assistance and move out of poverty through work.

 Most people have to participate in a Diversionary Work Program (DWP) before they start to get MFIP benefits.
 This is to help parents find a job and obtain work rather than receive welfare.